 Ministry of Guilt Festival Update

-We are very happy to announce that Ministry of Guilt, written and produced by Matthew Bartlett (Nothin or Double Films) and directed by Detsky Graffam (K17 Films) has been officially selected to screen at the the Isle of Man Film Festival and been nominated for Best Fiction.
-We will also screen at the Rome International Film Festival, Georgia, USA and at The Smalls Film Festival in Hackney, London, and at the Portsmouth International Film Festival, all these festivals will take place in September.
-We can then been seen at the Two Cliffs Film Festival, Ramsgate in October.
+We are very happy to announce that Ministry of Guilt, written and produced by Matthew Bartlett (Nothin or Double Films) and directed by Detsky Graffam (K17 Films) was awarded the Audience Award at the Isle of Man Film Festival by Mark Kermode .
+We can next be seen at the Portsmouth International Film Festival, and then at the Two Cliffs Film Festival, Ramsgate in October.
+We also screened at the Rome International Film Festival, Georgia, USA,and at The Smalls Film Festival in Hackney, London, both festivals took place in September.

 We have recently won the Best Narrative UK Short at the inaugural New Renaissance Film Festival, here in London.
 Alex Beckett was awarded the Best Damn Actor Award at the Damn!
-Film Series in New York and Ministry of Guilt picked up the Best UK Short Film at the Anon Film Festival.
+Film Series in New York and Ministry of Guilt picked up the Best UK Short Film at the Anon Film Festival and at the DC Independent Film Festival.
 Please take a look at our Facebook page or check Twitter for further news and updates!

 Production Trailer credits: